 Representation on the Audit Committee is based on the Quota Greatest Remainder allocation, with 16 elected members, representative of each political party grouping in Council, and 1 Independent Member.
-All meetings are attended by the Director of Corporate Services, Internal Auditor (In-house) relevant Council officers, along with the contracted Internal Auditor (Co-sourcing Partner currently Cavanagh Kelly).
+All meetings are attended by the Director of Corporate Services, Internal Auditor (In-house) relevant Council officers, along with the contracted Internal Auditor (Co-sourcing Partner).
 The Audit Committee Terms of Reference have been documented and approved by Council.
-These were reviewed and agreed in December 2021, to ensure compliance with CIPFA best practice.
+These were reviewed and agreed in March 2025, to ensure compliance with CIPFA best practice.
 The Terms of Reference set out the scope of the Committee in relation to Audit Activity, Regulatory Framework and Accounts.

-The Audit Committee met on five occasions between April 2022 and March 2023 (the December audit committee being adjourned due to a strike action), this included Internal Auditors and the NIAO representation (An open invitation is extended to the Northern Ireland Audit Office to attend all meetings).
+The Audit Committee met on four occasions between April 2024 and March 2025, this included Internal Auditors and the NIAO representation (An open invitation is extended to the Northern Ireland Audit Office to attend all meetings).
 Following each meeting, minutes are circulated and approved by Council.

-The internal audit function for Causeway Coast and Glens Borough Council is provided by both in-house Internal Auditor and by Cavanagh Kelly through an Internal Audit co-sourcing arrangement.
+The internal audit function for Causeway Coast and Glens Borough Council is provided by both in-house Internal Auditor and an Internal Audit co-sourcing arrangement.